NidhiJoshi1T/Imagine-Speech--Vowels--Classification-Using-Brain-Waves/README.md

-In this file the ASU dataset vowel's have been classfied using CWT-CNN
+In this repository, vowels of ASU dataset have been classfied using CWT-CNN model.